-- 1. Submit application within the required timeframe. - 2.
+- 1. Submit application. - 2.
 Review financial account with accountant and financial aid office.
-Arrange for outstanding payments. - 3.
-Meet all entrance and placement examination requirements for the Nursing Program as outlined by the most current Student Handbook.
+Arrange for outstanding payments.

+- 3. Meet all entrance and placement examination requirements for the Nursing Program as outlined by the most current Student Handbook.
 See Entrance Exam policy and Score Determination policy. - 4.
-Present a petition letter that describes the strategies, behaviors, and activities that the student will implement in order to enhance his/her success should he/she be granted readmission to the program. - 5.
-Meet with the Registrar. - The transfer credits from other institutions will be re-evaluated for transfer in accordance with our school transfer policy based on readmission date. - The student has the option to either retake all courses at this school for which he/she earned a grade of C or pass a standardized test, at the student's expense, to prove mastery of the course material (see below for Standardized tests options proof of mastery).
+Present a petition letter that describes the strategies, behaviors, and activities that the student will implement in order to improve the chances of success should he/she be granted readmission to the program. - 5.
+Meet with the Registrar. - The transfer credits from other institutions will be re-evaluated for transfer in accordance with our school transfer policy based on readmission date. - The student has the option to either retake all college level courses at this school for which he/she earned a grade of C or pass a standardized test, at the student's expense, to prove mastery of the course material (see below for Standardized tests options proof of mastery).
 The standardized test may be taken only once.
 If the student does not reach the current benchmark, the student must repeat the class.
-All standardized testing MUST be completed two weeks before the semester starts before a final decision regarding readmission is reached. - If more than one year has passed since the last day of attendance, all nursing courses will need to be repeated. - Obtain program of study. - 6.
-Submit medical documentation: - Upload/Update all required documentation in accordance with Clinical Requirements Policy via an approved electronic tool. - 7.
-Submit a new background check through the school. - 8.
+All standardized testing MUST be completed two weeks before the semester starts before a final decision regarding readmission is reached.
+Chicago students: After taking both A&P I and A&P II and a student earned a grade greater than a C in A&P II, the student does not have to retake A&P I. - If more than one year has passed since the last day of attendance, all nursing courses will need to be repeated. - Obtain program of study. - 6.
+Submit clinical requirements documentation: - Upload/Update all required documentation in accordance with Clinical Requirements Policy via an approved electronic tool. - 7.
+Submit a new background check through the school in accordance with Readmission Requirements above. - 8.
 Submit a drug test in accordance with Readmission Requirements above. - 9.
-Submit or resubmit updated official documentation and follow ATS policy if seeking accommodation through the Americans with Disabilities Act (ADA).
+Submit or resubmit updated official documentation and follow the College policy if seeking accommodation through the Americans with Disabilities Act (ADA).